UMWEDU/umw-giving-sync/_pages/amphitheatre-recognition-levels.md

 published: true
 post_date: 2017-04-25 16:24:29
 ---
-<p style="text-align: left">Gifts of all sizes are important to help restore the Amphitheatre.
-During the 2016-2017 Amphitheatre Challenge, the number of donors to the project nearly tripled.</p>
+<p style="text-align: left">Gifts of all sizes are important to help restore the Amphitheatre.</p>
 <p style="text-align: left">If you would like to be recognized as a lead donor, please see the giving levels below.
 Donors with defined gifts in these levels will be recognized on a donor wall in the Amphitheatre.</p>
 <p style="text-align: left"><a href="https://giving.umw.edu/wp-content/uploads/2016/09/Perspective.jpg"><img class=" wp-image-47526 aligncenter" src="https://giving.umw.edu/wp-content/uploads/2016/09/Perspective-1024x483.jpg" alt="perspective" width="500" height="236" /></a></p>
 <p style="text-align: center"> <strong>May Day Level</strong> - $225,000+
 <strong>Doric Column Level</strong> - $100,000+